0000Blaze/0000Blaze/README.md

 ## I'm a Student and Developer!!

 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: Learn more about AI
+- 🥅 2022 Goals: Learn more about AI and data analysis
-- ⚡ Fun fact: I love to travel and weight lifting
+- ⚡ Fun fact: I am currently learning to swim
 <!--
 ### Connect with me: